 CASE STUDIES

-WITH A MORAL VOICE AND AN ESTIMATED $100 BILLION OF ASSETS INVESTED, THE AMERICAN JEWISH COMMUNITY IS WELL-POSITIONED TO TAKE MEANINGFUL CLIMATE ACTION.
+WITH A MORAL VOICE AND AN ESTIMATED $100 BILLION OF ASSETS INVESTED, THE AMERICAN JEWISH COMMUNITY IS WELL-POSITIONED TO TAKE MEANINGFUL CLIMATE ACTION and help finance the transition from fossil fuels to clean energy.

+In December 2022, Dayenu published With All Our Might: How the Jewish Community Can Invest in a Just, Livable Future.
 This report set out to understand the impact major American Jewish institutions could have if they commit to screening out fossil fuels – coal, oil, and gas.
-Dayenu seeks to establish a baseline for major Jewish communal investments in dirty energy.
+Dayenu sought to establish a baseline for major Jewish communal investments in dirty energy.
 From there, Dayenu offers a pathway and resources for institutions to align their investments with their values, shifting financial support away from fossil fuels and toward clean energy and climate solutions.

 Dayenu analyzed publicly available records of the four major denominational movements, 20 largest Jewish Federations and the national Federation body, and 20 largest endowed American Jewish foundations.
 This sample was chosen because of their large investment holdings, positional power, and the likelihood that their financial information would be publicly available.